jonasGN/java_terminal_chess/README.md

 # Java terminal chess

-The Java terminal chess, is a project witch serves to study material of Java OOP.
+The Java terminal chess, is a project which serves of study material for Java OOP.